adithyakrish0/alt-a-smartfix/README.md

   "messages": [
     {
       "role": "system",
-      "content": "You are Alt-D, a precise text-editing assistant..."
+      "content": "You are Alt-A, a precise text-editing assistant..."
     },
     {
       "role": "user",